roedjer-okstate/msis5223_project_reddit_sarcasm_detection/README-FM.md

 Other than this, we can also see that there are numeric features like `Score` (calcualted as Upvotes - Downvotes) of the comment and  `Age of the account` coming up among the top 15 features.
 This makes sense because some sarcastic comments with a funny tone or funny context could get very popular and have high scores.
 It can also even have extremely negative scores if the sarcastic comment appeared in an inappropriate context.
 Hence, sarcastic comments could have extreme values for scores.

 Finally, we can also see the `topic labels` extracted from the topic analysis showing up among the top features.
 These topics are also indicative of the broad topic of the comment and can serve a similar pupose to the subreddit name but at a more granular level.
-For example, Topic 1 indicates casual conversation and topic 2 indicates conversations about relationship and personal matters.
+For example, Topic 2 indicates mixed topics and Topic 1 indicates conversations about relationship and personal matters.
 These two topics would ideally have a lower chance of having a sarcastic connotation.
-Whereas, topic label 3 indicates politics and current events and that would ideally have a higher chance of being a sarcastic comment.
+Whereas, Topic label 3 indicates politics and current events and that would ideally have a higher chance of being a sarcastic comment.
+Topic 0 indicates casual conversations with a lot of cuss words being used, so this topic could have more sarcastic cases too.
 Hence, it also makes sense that the topic labels are among the top variables.

 ![assets](assets/predictive_analysis/random_forest/model2_7.png)